LIVES & LEGENDS

 Warrenpoint has a stony beach which is put to good use by local children who get all creative and paint the stones with all sorts of wonderful designs.

-If you want a beautiful sandy beach, make your way around the coast road to the beautiful Cranfield.
+If you want a beautiful sandy beach, make your way around the coast road to the beautiful Cranfield. (you will get a great view of the lighthouse at any time of the year.)

 Fun on The Lough